Physiotherapy for Headaches — Real Relief, Lasting Results

 Cervical Retraction Exercise

-A simple "chin tuck" exercise corrects forward head posture and reduces load on C1–C3 joints — highly effective for daily tension headache prevention.
+A simple chin tuck corrects forward head posture and reduces load on C1–C3 joints — highly effective for daily tension headache prevention.

 Diaphragmatic Breathing